DeutscheSoft/aux-widgets/doc/docs/Rendering.md

         S.run();
     }

-A similar thing happens inside of toolkit.
+A similar thing happens inside of AUX.
 Different `redraw()` methods in widgets are added for the next scheduler run if their options have been modified.
 The DOMScheduler eventually runs during the next animation frame.
 The individual `redraw()` methods will schedule certain parts of the